-MAT312 β : Real Analysis-III (30 Lecture hrs + 15 Tutorial hrs)
+MAT312β: Real Analysis-III (30 Lecture hrs. + 15 Tutorial hrs.)
+Elective for students following Mathematics, Prerequisite: MAT221β

-Non Linear Analysis: Functions from \mathbb{R}^n to \mathbb{R}^m , Open balls and Open sites, limit points.
+Non Linear Analysis: Functions from Rn to Rm, Open balls and Open sites, limit points.
 Limit and continuity, The derivative of scalar field with respect to a vector.
 Directional derivatives and partial derivatives, Partial derivatives of higher order, Directional derivatives and continuity, The Total derivative, The gradient of Scalar field, A sufficient condition for differentiability, A chain rule for derivatives of scalar fields.
-Derivatives of vector fields, Differentiability implies continuity, The chain rule for derivatives of vector fields, Sufficient conditions for the equality of mixed partial derivatives.
+Derivatives of vector fields, Differentiability implies continuity, the chain rule for derivatives of vector fields, Sufficient conditions for the equality of mixed partial derivatives.
 Derivatives of functions defined implicitly, Maximum, Minimum and saddle points, Extremes with constraints, Lagrange's Multipliers, Double integrals.